Jack Darragh: Playing style

 "It was something awful those fellows cut loose.
 I thought we had them until Rowe was hurt, but the Ottawas had saved themselves and skated us off our feet in the third period.
 Nighbor had our line demoralized with his speed and poke check and no one could stop Darragh and Gerard.
 Darragh scored three goals in as many minutes, and Harry Holmes afterwards told me he could see three our four Darraghs on the ice, the way the big Ottawa forward was galloping up and down.
 That guy isn't human when he gets his blood up.
 We were all sorry to lose, but we were beaten by a wonderful team.
 They're a credit to the game."

-— – Seattle Metropolitans forward Frank Foyston on Jack Darragh and the Ottawa Senators after the 1920 Stanley Cup Finals.
+— – Seattle Metropolitans forward Frank Foyston on Jack Darragh and the Ottawa Senators after the 1920 Stanley Cup Final.

 With his good physique and strong conditioning Darragh could play at a high level throughout the entirety of the games, which made him a strong third period threat with a penchant for clutch scoring.
-One such instance happened in the 1920 Stanley Cup Finals against the Seattle Metropolitans where the fifth and deciding game between the two teams stood at 1-1 after two periods.
+One such instance happened in the 1920 Stanley Cup Final against the Seattle Metropolitans where the fifth and deciding game between the two teams stood at 1-1 after two periods.
 But in the third period Darragh and his teammates on the Ottawa forward line skated the Metropolitans off their feet and scored five goals for a 6-1 victory, with Darragh himself recording a hat-trick.

 In his younger days Darragh had been a lacrosse player of great promise, playing with the Ottawa Stars lacrosse team, before throwing himself in with the game of hockey.
 He was also into distance running, and he also held down a place on the baseball team of his employer at the Ottawa Dairy Company.
 At his residence on Java Avenue in Ottawa, just prior to his death, he had also built an adjoining clay tennis court to train on.